-- Generously sprinkle countertop or Silpat with flour and flour your hands.
+- Generously sprinkle the countertop or Silpat with flour and flour your hands.

-- Push ball of dough away from you, then pull back toward your body, fold in half and rotate a quarter turn.
+- Push the ball of dough away from you, then pull it back toward your body, fold it in half and rotate a quarter turn.
 Lastly, push away again with the heels of your hands.
 (See short video clip below.)

 - Reserve the last half cup of flour to sprinkle on the surface as you knead to prevent sticking.
 You may not need to incorporate all of the flour.

-- Continue kneading until dough becomes smooth and elastic, or springs back from your touch.
+- Continue kneading until the dough becomes smooth and elastic or springs back from your touch.

 - You can test if you've kneaded the dough enough by pushing two fingers into the dough.
 If the indentations remain, the dough is ready to rise.

 What About Bread Machines?

 Although bread machines fell out of favor after the rise in popularity of lower carbohydrate diets, they are highly recommended for any home cook who enjoys bread products.
 Just add ingredients to the pan, and the bread machine does all the hard work.

-Besides baking a perfect loaf of homemade bread, most models have a "dough" cycle that kneads ingredients and keeps dough warm during the first rise.
-This feature is very handy for making pizzas, bagels, pretzels and sweet breads such as cinnamon rolls.
+Besides baking a perfect loaf of homemade bread, most models have a "dough" cycle that kneads ingredients and keeps the dough warm during the first rise.
+This feature is very handy for making pizzas, bagels, pretzels, and sweet breads such as cinnamon rolls.

-Most machines also feature a special cycle for healthful, whole grain breads.
+Most machines also feature a special cycle for healthful, whole-grain breads.
 My favorite bread machine is the Panasonic SD-YD250.
 It is highly rated for durability and ease of use.
-Our model has fallen off the kitchen countertop and suffered internal damage after being plugged into a 220V outlet, yet still works like a charm after five years of weekly use.
+Our model has fallen off the kitchen countertop and suffered internal damage after being plugged into a 220V outlet, yet it still works like a charm after five years of weekly use.